Expert advice on how to fix gutters and downspouts so they properly divert water and prevent your home’s structure from incurring moisture damage

 When full of water, rain gutters can become extremely heavy.
 As a result, the types made of flexible materials such as aluminum, vinyl, and galvanized steel can begin to bend and sag and their hangers to loosen.
 As this happens, they cease to do a good job of draining rainwater efficiently, allowing water to pool along their lengths.
 This, of course, just exacerbates the problem, making them heavier and causing them to sag even more.

 To determine if your rain gutters sag, check for signs of standing water or water marks along the inner sides of the gutters.
-With a level, check the slope—gutters should drop about 1/4 inch for every 10 feet of run toward the downspouts.
+Using a bubble level, check the slope—gutters should drop about 1/4 inch for every 10 feet of run toward the downspouts.

-To fix them, you may need to replace the hangers or, at the very least, re-seat them.
+To fix a sagging gutter, you may need to replace the hangers or, at the very least, re-seat them.
 If the gutters are held by spike-and-ferrule hangers, use a hammer to drive the long spike, making sure it goes into solid wood.
 If it does not grab securely, you may need to replace it with an even longer galvanized nail or, better yet, a long screw.

 To tighten clip-style gutter hangers, you will need to lift the roofing material along the eaves and refasten the hangers to the sheathing.
 Be careful not to crack or create holes in the roofing.

 Downspouts may break loose from the gutter outlet or between sections.
 This often happens when elbows in the sections become clogged with debris.